Assigning vDisks and versions to target devices

 vDisk Versioning dialog

 vDisk versioning is managed from the vDisk Versions dialog.
 To open the dialog, right-click on a vDisk in the Console, then select the Versions… menu option.
-The table that follows provides a general description of the vDisk Versions dialog.
+The following provides a general description of the vDisk Versions dialog:

 Boot production devices from version